rickulland/CoCoIO/README.md

 * Search for the string “ DB “ for any specific debug help
 * less significant variable assignments are indented and use generic names (int1, etc)
+* bufmath is not used, it illustrates the bare outline of how www manages the WizNet data buffer.